-Maximus the Confessor suggests that as image-bearers, humanity's tropos, or its "mode of existence,"20 which refers to the rational, moral decisions that shape its being, distinguish its status and role from the rest of creation.
-Louth describes the tropos as the "way we are, which is the result of the life we have lived . . . ultimately, it is the level of the depth or the shallowness of our love."21 The tropos functions as a way to fulfill the logoi, or the will of God for creation, by unifying the cosmos, reconciling the various divisions of nature toward communion with God.
+Maximus the Confessor suggests that as image-bearers, humanity's tropos, or its "mode of existence," which refers to the rational, moral decisions that shape its being, distinguish its status and role from the rest of creation.
+Louth describes the tropos as the "way we are, which is the result of the life we have lived . . . ultimately, it is the level of the depth or the shallowness of our love."
+The tropos functions as a way to fulfill the logoi, or the will of God for creation, by unifying the cosmos, reconciling the various divisions of nature toward communion with God.
 In Ambiguum 41, Maximus outlines five divisions of nature including the division between uncreated and created, intellectual and sensible, heaven and earth, paradise and the inhabited world, and male and female.
 God tasks human beings to unite the cosmos and its divisions through its mode of existence (tropos), applying its ascetic and unifying love.
-Maximus identifies the unifying role as the original purpose for humanity's creation, explaining that, rally set apart from one another by a great interval."22 Humanity's ability to love and exercise the tropos, in addition to the duality of its nature, possessing both a body and soul, allow it to serve as a priest of the whole created order.
-Humanity fulfills the role as mediator when it guides "the whole created order into union with the uncreated life of the Godhead-to deification," or to perfect communion with and participation in the life of the Triune God.23 Torstein Tollefsen reads Maximus as indicating that "[humanity] is created just for this purpose: to actualize the created potential of [its] being to achieve a fully realized community between all creatures and their Creator."24 Reformists might embrace Maximus' hierarchical depiction of creation as demonstrating humanity's authority over the rest of the created order, and its attendant need to care for its diversity in a way that allows human flourishing.
+Maximus identifies the unifying role as the original purpose for humanity's creation, explaining that,

-"Humanity clearly has the power of naturally uniting at the mean point of each division since it is related to the extremities of each division in its own part For this reason, the human person was introduced last among beings, as a kind of natural bond mediating between the universal extremes through their proper parts and leading into unity in itself those things that are natu-
+"Humanity clearly has the power of naturally uniting at the mean point of each division since it is related to the extremities of each division in its own part For this reason, the human person was introduced last among beings, as a kind of natural bond mediating between the universal extremes through their proper parts and leading into unity in itself those things that are naturally set apart from one another by a great interval."22